-Section 1217.6 would define the term "Customs" to mean the United States Customs and Border Protection or U.S. Customs Service, an agency of the United States Department of Homeland Security.
+Section 1217.6 would define the term "Customs" to mean Customs and Border Protection or CBP, an agency of the United States Department of Homeland Security.

-Section 1217.8 would define the term "domestic manufacturer" to mean any person who is a first handler and is engaged in the manufacturing, sale and shipment of softwood lumber in the United States during a fiscal period and who owns, or shares the ownership and risk of loss of manufacturing of softwood lumber or a person who is engaged in the business of manufacturing, or causes to be manufactured, sold and shipped such softwood lumber in the United States beyond personal use.
+Section 1217.8 would define the term "domestic manufacturer" to mean any person who is a first handler and is engaged in the manufacturing, sale and shipment of softwood lumber in the United States during a fiscal period and who owns, or shares in the ownership and risk of loss of manufacturing of softwood lumber or a person who is engaged in the business of manufacturing, or causes to be manufactured, sold and shipped such softwood lumber in the United States beyond personal use.
 The term would not include any person who remanufactures softwood lumber that had already been subject to assessment under the Order.